ustunoguzhan/Chembl-SwissADME-Pipeline/README.md

-# ChEMBL-SwissADME Drug Repurposing Pipeline
+# ChEMBL-SwissADME BBB Permeability Pipeline

-An open-source Python tool to automate drug repurposing workflows.
-It takes a list of drug names, queries their canonical SMILES strings from the ChEMBL API, and evaluates their Blood-Brain Barrier (BBB/KBB) permeability via SIB's SwissADME web tool.
+An open-source Python tool to automate the retrieval of SMILES strings and the evaluation of Blood-Brain Barrier (BBB/KBB) permeability.
+It takes a list of compound or drug names, queries their canonical SMILES strings from the ChEMBL API, and evaluates their BBB permeability via SIB's SwissADME web tool.

 This pipeline features a **self-healing, error-tolerant scraping algorithm** specifically designed to overcome the strict structural limitations and rate-limiting bugs of the SwissADME web server.